 Employees should bear in mind that their employer may be required to make a difficult judgment and co-operate with updates.
 However, if they feel that their employer is acting unfairly, consider taking legal advice before your employer decides to dismiss.

-If you are an employer and you are not certain about an employee’s visa, or if you are an employee being threatened with dismissal, please call 0808 168 5550 for legal expert advice.
+If you are an employer and you are not certain about an employee’s visa, or if you are an employee being threatened with dismissal, please contact us here.

 All advice is correct at time of publication.